WathikAhmed/python-image-processing/README.md

 Loops through "./source" and remove duplicate images.

 ### generateCropOnly.py
-Only crops images to "cropped output folder".
+Only crops images to "./sourceFolderCropped".

 ### processCroppedImages.py
-Processes the images in "cropped output folder".
+Processes the images in "./Final".